-House of Cards Season 5 Release Date And Beau Willimon’s Leave: What To Expect In The Upcoming Season
+‘House of Cards’ Season 5 Release Date And Beau Willimon’s Leave: What To Expect In The Upcoming Season

 Though House of Cards has not announced the exact release date for its fifth season, Netflix will be confirming the premiere date within January.
 So far, the series has experienced spectacular growth around the world since the beginning of its first season.
 It has been awarded six Emmy Awards and two Golden Globes.

-Netflix has renewed its series star for a fifth season, but the creator and showrunner of House of Cards, Beau Willimon, has chosen not to continue in the political drama, as reported by Variety:
+Netflix has renewed its series star for a fifth season, but the creator and showrunner of House of Cards, Beau Willimon, has chosen not to continue in the political drama, as reported by Variety.

 “I am very grateful to Netflix and MRC, my colleagues in the executive production, our two glowing stars, Kevin Spacey and Robin Wright, our talented writers as well as the amazing cast and crew with whom I have had the privilege of working,” Willimon said.